Blood of the Nations

 Blood of the Nations is the twelfth studio album by German heavy metal band Accept.
 It is the band's first studio recording since 1996's Predator and the first album to feature vocalist Mark Tornillo and drummer Stefan Schwarzmann.
-It is the first Accept album without Udo Dirkschneider on vocals since Eat the Heat (1989), and the band's first album to feature guitarist Herman Frank since Balls to the Wall (1983).
+It is the first Accept album without Udo Dirkschneider on lead vocals since Eat the Heat (1989), and the band's first album to feature guitarist Herman Frank since Balls to the Wall (1983).

 Reception

 Since its release, Blood of the Nations has been met with positive reviews.
 Reviewer Scott Alisoglu of Blabbermouth.net reviewed the album positively saying that Blood of the Nations "is the shot in the arm that fans of traditional heavy metal needed", and gave the album 8.5 out of 10.
 The album also received a positive review from musicreview.co.za, with reviewer Sergio Pereira saying that "This isn't about 3-minute radio-friendly singles, Blood of the Nations is about metal – cold hard metal", and noting that minute-long solos, such as the one in the album track "Pandemic", are rare in current music.

 Blood of the Nations debuted at number four on the German albums chart, making it Accept's first highest chart position since Russian Roulette (1986) and their second highest overall.
 Their 2014 album Blind Rage would later debut at number one.
 It was also Accept's first album to enter the Billboard 200 since Eat the Heat (1989), though it peaked at number 187, making it the band's lowest chart position to date.